e2c-umd/CMSC230_Project/index.md

 crime_months = crime_months.merge(electricity_filtered[['YearMonth', 'price']], on='YearMonth', how='left')  # Use merge instead of join for consistency
 crime_months = crime_months.dropna()  # Remove any rows with missing values

-#one potential drawback of this is that
-#CPI and electricity prices constantly increase with inflation, which might make our
-#predictions innacurate.
-#since CPI and electricity prices are expected to continue to grow(because of inflation)
-#any real-world use case of this prediction would have a high likelyhood
-#of seeing CPI and electricity prices as a record high number, which
-#is sort of 'out of scope' of our training data.